Pennsylvania: Higher education

+"Pennsylvania has the fourth most higher education institutions of any state," according to Inside Higher Ed, with 250 universities and colleges.
+The state is ranked second among the nation's top destinations for freshman out-of-state college students, according to NPR/PBS affiliate WHYY, which cites a study by the Association of Independent Colleges and Universities of Pennsylvania (AICUP).
+Pennsylvania is third in the nation for the quantity of "Best Colleges", according to The Wall Street Journal.

-The Pennsylvania State System of Higher Education (PASSHE) is the public university system of the Commonwealth, with 14 state-owned schools.
-West Chester University has by far the largest student body of the 14 universities.
-The Commonwealth System of Higher Education is an organizing body of the four state-related schools in Pennsylvania; these schools (Pennsylvania State University, Lincoln University, the University of Pittsburgh, and Temple University) are independent institutions that receive some state funding.
-There are also 15 publicly funded two-year community colleges and technical schools that are separate from the PASSHE system.
-Additionally, there are many private two- and four-year technical schools, colleges, and universities.
+The Pennsylvania State System of Higher Education (PASSHE), which includes 14 state-owned universities and colleges, is Pennsylvania's public university system.
+West Chester University is by far the largest of the 14 with nearly 15,000 students.
+The Commonwealth System of Higher Education is the organizing body of Pennsylvania's four state-related schools, which include Pennsylvania State University, Lincoln University, the University of Pittsburgh, and Temple University.
+There are 15 publicly funded two-year community colleges and technical schools in Pennsylvania that are separate from the PASSHE system, and many private two- and four-year technical schools, colleges, and universities.

 Carnegie Mellon University, Pennsylvania State University, the University of Pennsylvania, and the University of Pittsburgh are members of the Association of American Universities, an invitation-only organization of leading research universities.
+Lehigh University, founded in 1865 and located in Bethlehem, is a private research university.
+The Pennsylvania State University is Pennsylvania's land-grant university, Sea Grant College, and Space Grant College.

+The University of Pennsylvania, founded in West Philadelphia in 1740 by Benjamin Franklin, a Founding Father of the nation, is Pennsylvania's only Ivy League university, and is the geographically most southern of the nation's eight Ivy League universities.
+The University of Pennsylvania was one of the first universities established in the nation; its medical school, Perelman School of Medicine, founded in 1765, was the first medical school established in the nation.

-Lehigh University is a private research university located in Bethlehem.
-The Pennsylvania State University is the Commonwealth's land-grant university, Sea Grant College and, Space Grant College.
-The University of Pennsylvania, located in Philadelphia, is considered the first university in the United States and established the country's first medical school.
-The University of Pennsylvania is also the Commonwealth's only, and geographically most southern, Ivy League school.
-The Lake Erie College of Osteopathic Medicine (LECOM) is a private graduate school of medicine, dentistry, and pharmacy with a main campus in Erie, and a branch campus located in Greensburg (with two other campuses outside of Pennsylvania).
-With over 2,200 enrolled medical students, the College of Osteopathic Medicine at LECOM is the largest medical school in the United States.
+The Lake Erie College of Osteopathic Medicine (LECOM) is a private graduate school of medicine, dentistry, and pharmacy with a main campus in Erie, a branch campus in Greensburg, and two additional campuses outside Pennsylvania.
+It is the largest medical school in the United States.
 The Pennsylvania Academy of the Fine Arts is the first and oldest art school in the United States.
-Philadelphia College of Pharmacy, now a part of University of the Sciences in Philadelphia, was the first pharmacy school in the United States.
+Philadelphia College of Pharmacy, now part of University of the Sciences in Philadelphia, was the first pharmacy school in the United States.